Course Feature: Ray Floyd’s Arrowhead Country Club a ‘must play’ in Myrtle BeachThe Author: Craig Chinn

 I had a chance to play Arrowhead Country Club yesterday and was amazed right from the start.
 From the cart staff to sinking the final putt on the 18th hole, my group definitely had a great time out there.

-at least 5 different holes that have a view of the Intracoastal Waterway.
+There are at least 5 different holes that have a view of the Intracoastal Waterway.
 The switch from bent grass to the new mini verde hybrid was a great choice for the greens too!
 It’s much more tolerant for our Myrtle Beach climate and is an excellent putting surface.
 The staff kept the course in great shape too, with the bunkers edged and the fairways nice and plush.

 World Golf Hall of Fame inductee and Carolina native Ray Floyd teamed with Golf Course Architect Tom Jackson in 1994 to design Arrowhead Country Club in “Golf Town, USA” Myrtle Beach, South Carolina.
 Arrowhead Country Club is one of eleven 27-hole faciltes on the Grand Strand with the Cypress, Lakes and Waterway nines.
 The course features Bermuda fairways and newly renovated hybrid Mini Verde Bermuda Grass Greens, practice facilty and Intracoastal Waterway Views on the Cypress and Waterway nines.